jaypatel35/Data-Science-Practicum---2/README.md

 ![NHANES Demographic Distributions](assets/2.png)
 *A set of bar and box plots showing the demographic breakdown of the NHANES respondents and how nutritional intake varies, for instance, by gender.*

+I first cleaned all datasets and converted the raw, unstructured recipe text into a structured format like standardized ingredients, units, and nutrition fields.
+So my models could train on consistent and reliable data.

 ### Step 2: Engineering the Nutritional Calculation Pipeline

 This stage was my project's core data engineering challenge: to replace unreliable, scraped nutritional data with verifiable, calculated values.